Radiologic Technology

 Location

-You will be taking classes at NYSCAS's Manhattan campus and at The NYC Health and Hospitals | Harlem location.
+You will be taking classes at NYSCAS's Manhattan campus and at Touro's Harlem location on 125th Street.
 Clinical education takes place at Metropolitan Hospital Center, Kings County Hospital Center, Elmhurst Hospital Center, North Central Bronx Hospital, and other clinical affiliates throughout greater New York area.

 Satisfactory Performance Requirements